crig

 What is crig?

-crig gives Crystal applications a unified interface for:
+crig gives Crystal applications a unified, builder-first interface for:

 - structured extraction